-Audax Australia is a not for profit organisation that depends on the hard work of a dedicated band of volunteers to keep it running.
-The services given so willing by these volunteers is recognised by the award of Outstanding Member and Life Membership.
+Audax Australia is a not-for-profit organisation that depends on the hard work of a dedicated band of volunteers to keep it running.
+The services given so willingly by these volunteers are recognised by the award of Outstanding Member and Life Membership.

-The award recognises outstand serice or extraodinary long distance cycling acheivements and are announced annually.
+These awards recognise outstanding service or extraordinary long-distance cycling achievements and are announced annually.
 The first recipients of this award were announced at the 2011 Annual General Meeting.

 Refer to the Oustanding Member Policy to find out more about this award.